rsangers/insurance-processing/README.md

 - Making coverage decisions (APPROVE/DENY/UNCERTAIN) based on policy rules
 - Providing detailed reasoning for each decision

+**This repository does not include the assignment data, please upload this yourself (step 4 of setup)**

 ## Features

 - **Multi-format Document Processing**: Handles both text documents and images (PNG, JPG, WEBP)